 It’s no secret that we love a good deal, but this is especially true for travel.
 A survey by Experian shows that the majority of vacationers spend more money than expected when traveling, so any savings we can drum up in advance is a great help.
-We’ve often heard that flying in and out of secondary airports can help you save, and everyone knows that Tuesday is the magic day to book, but what other tried-and-true tricks are there?
+We’ve often heard that flying in and out of secondary airports can help you save and that Tuesday is the magic day to book, but what other tried-and-true tricks are there?
 We dug deep to find the best insider hacks to turn that epic getaway you’re planning into an epic steal.

 It's All About Timing